dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1002: Excessive discipline damages parent-child relationships.
+### T1002: It damages relationships and teaches physical force as conflict resolution.

 |Support|
 |---|